4 Tips For Dementia Caregivers to Follow at Mealtime

 One of the most frustrating traits of Alzheimer’s is that it progresses differently for each person.
 As this type of disease progresses, it is not uncommon for a family member to lose their appetite.
 In other cases, an individual with Alzheimer’s may begin to eat more than they used to.
 However, a majority of people with Alzheimer’s or dementia will experience a decrease in appetite as the disease becomes more severe.

-How to Make Lunch & Dinner Enjoyable
+How to Make Lunch and Dinner More Enjoyable

 There are some fairly easy methods that personal caregivers can use to help make mealtime more successful and enjoyable for the person they are caring for.
 Before you can implement any of them, you will need to determine the cause(s) that are responsible for any change in eating habits.
 A dementia diagnosis may have little to no impact on the appetite of your family member.
 In some cases, your grandparent or parent may decide to eat less due to a loss of taste that is a side effect of medication.
 To help prevent moderate to severe health issues, we have compiled a list of 4 tips for caregivers to follow at mealtime.

-1. Create a Lunch & Dinner Routine
+1. Create a Lunch and Dinner Routine

 An effective caregiver tip to get your family member to eat is to establish a lunch and dinner routine.
 This will help your loved one’s body clock adjust to eating at a specific time on a daily basis.
 This tip may also be used for other types of daily activities including bedtime, bathing, and grooming.